meilisearch/meilisearch-js/README.md

 yarn add @meilisearch/meili-api
 ```

+### Requirement

+You need access to a running MeiliSearch instance.

-### Run MeiliSearch
+#### Run MeiliSearch

-There are many ways to run a MeiliSearch instance.
+There are many ways to [download and run a MeiliSearch instance](https://docs.meilisearch.com/getting_started/download.html).
-All of them are detailed in the [documentation](https://docs.meilisearch.com/advanced_guides/binary.html).

 For example, if you use Docker: